emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-05-markov-chains-in-rps.md

         editDict[oppMoveHistory[-1]] += 1
 ```
 - `def updater()`: Defines a function that takes no arguments.
-- `playCount[oppMoveHistory[-1]] += 1`: Increments the number of times the number of times that the last move has been played by one.
+- `playCount[oppMoveHistory[-1]] += 1`: Increments the number of times that the last move has been played by one.
-- `if len(oppMoveHistory) > 1:`: This essentially checks whether there is more than two things to update in the dictionary.
+- `if len(oppMoveHistory) > 1:`: This essentially checks whether there are more than two things to update in the dictionary.
 Because if there is only one thing in the move history, there is nothing to update.
 - `editDict = transitionTable[oppMoveHistory[-2]]`: Takes the second last move, grabs the relevant dictionary from the transition table, and updates it.
 - `editDict[oppMoveHistory[-1]] += 1`: Takes the last move, increments the relevant pick within the nested dict.